Two Soda Breads for the Price of One

 Real Soda Bread

-This soda bread recipe comes from the Irish gold prospectors of the Bushveld region, from the later part of the 1800’s
+This soda bread recipe comes from the Irish gold prospectors of the Bushveld region, from the later part of the 1800.’s You say you have no crockpot/slow-cooker, we have you covered, with one you can do the old way.
+Help you feel more gold-digger/Irish or bush-like.

 The “real” Bushveld Irish soda bread consists simply of whole-meal (whole-wheat) flour, baking soda, salt and buttermilk, as the miners would have done it.
 Adding an egg and some butter will lighten and tenderize this bread.
 The craggy crust on this hearty loaf makes it hard to cut into thin slices, so use a serrated knife to cut.
 You get awesome toast from this bread.
 I make my own three fruit marmalade with whiskey and it’s a real treat on soda bread.